The Beat of My Heart

 The Beat of My Heart is a 1957 album by jazz singer Tony Bennett.
 For this Columbia album Tony Bennett had started working with English jazz pianist Ralph Sharon and together they devised this percussion influenced treatment and invited percussionists Chico Hamilton, Jo Jones, Billy Exiner, Art Blakey, Candido Camero and Sabu Martinez to take part; Ralph Sharon was arranger and conductor.

+On November 8, 2011, Sony Music Distribution included the CD in a box set entitled The Complete Collection.